COMSYS/parameter-exchange/README.md

 	make -j

 **Libraries:**
-After modification of the libraries (e.g., updates) these have to be re-compiled, as well as the Cython library (see above).
+After modification of the libraries (e.g., updates), they have to be re-compiled, as well as the Cython library (see above).

 	cd libraries/
 	./build_libraries.sh